Kelmatou/LeagueAPI/README.md

 * Run `pod install`.
 * A *YourProject.xcworkspace* was created.
 From now, you should open this file instead of *YourProject.xcodeproj*.
 * If you can write `import LeagueAPI` in your project without compiler error, you're done.
 Great job!
 If it is not the case, you can open an issue so that I can look at your problem.

+### Carthage

+* Go in your project, in the folder where is located *YourProject.xcodeproj*.
+* Create a file named *Cartfile* and write `github "Kelmatou/LeagueAPI"` in it.
+* Run `carthage bootstrap --platform iOS --use-xcframeworks` in Terminal (for Xcode < 12, you don't necessarily need to add --use-xcframeworks).
+* Open *YourProject.xcodeproj* and go to target General settings.
+* Add LeagueAPI.framework in Embedded Binaries (located at Carthage/Build/LeagueAPI.xcframework).
+* If you can write `import LeagueAPI` in your project without compiler error, you're done.
+Great job!
+If it is not the case, read the troubleshooting section below.

 ### Manual
 * Download a Release version [here](https://github.com/Kelmatou/LeagueAPI/releases) (or Github content but you may get a version with experimental changes).